httpd.rocks

 Now check out your website!
 Everything should work perfectly!

-You should have valid TLS, your standard HTTP request should forward to HTTPS, all www requests should forward to non-www, and your security headers should score an A+.
+You should have valid TLS, your standard HTTP request should forward to HTTPS, and all www requests should forward to non-www.

 That’s it!